 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Barley is a type of cereal that has been cultivated in various parts of the world over many centuries.
-There are many varieties of barley available today which are found in countries including Russia, France, Germany, United States, United Kingdom, Canada, and Australia among others.
-It is available in different forms, and its nutritious properties make it a great addition to a baby’s meals.
+There are many varieties of barley available today, which are found in countries like Russia, France, Germany, United States, United Kingdom, Canada, and Australia, among others.
+It is available in different forms, and its nutritious properties make it a great addition to a baby’s diet.